Two basic types of cell division, mitosis and meiosis, occur in plants, animals, protists and fungi.

-Synapsis is the unique way that chromosomes line up in the first division of meiosis, called "meiosis I." Each chromosome pair connects together, often exchanging genetic material between the individual chromosomes.
+Synapsis is the unique way that chromosomes line up in the first division of meiosis, called "meiosis I," so it occurs during meiosis but not during mitosis.
+Each chromosome pair connects together, often exchanging genetic material between the individual chromosomes.
 Called crossing over, this exchange is an important way to increase genetic variability in sexually reproducing organisms.

 New Genetic Combinations

 In humans, body cells have a diploid, or doubled, number of 46, with 23 pairs of chromosomes.
 Each pair has a maternal and paternal chromosome, called homologous chromosomes.
 During meiosis, two divisions occur to produce haploid gametes with 23 single chromosomes.

-How Synapsis Occurs
+How Synapsis in Meiosis Occurs

 The connected chromatids continue to shorten, coiling together in the process.
 They can interlock to the extent that pieces of sister chromatids break off and become reattached to the opposite chromatid, so that part of the maternal chromatid is now on the paternal chromatid and vice versa.

 Next, during anaphase I, synapsis ends and homologous chromosome pairs separate and migrate to opposite cell sides.
 In telophase I, cell division locates one type of each homologous chromosome pair in each haploid daughter cell, with the chromatids carrying crossover genetic material within them.

 The Rest of Meiosis

 In meiosis II, the two cells from meiosis I divide to separate the two sister chromatids of the homologous pairs.
 The resultant gametes now have a haploid number of unpaired sister chromosomes.
 In humans, the male gametes are four functional sperm cells.
-Meiosis in female humans produces one large functional egg and three small, eventually discarded, cells called polar bodies that contain nuclei but little cytoplasm.
+Meiosis in female humans produces one large functional egg and three small (and eventually discarded) cells called polar bodies that contain nuclei but little cytoplasm.